marmalade-does/pipex/README.md

 Next:
 * fix the line counts for all the functions
 * I think the memory allocations are correct, but make a chatGPT tester
+* Make sure to remove the specific ft_fail()s in the int main() when you done.

 Things to ask people as 42 before handing in:
 * the buffer size in the pipex_rd_nxt_lne()
 -- I put as 9999, however IDK if that is good, i put as INT_MAX earlier, however chat said it would fail.
+* Makefile good ? (both the root/tpipex  Makefile and the includes/libft makefile)
+* think about integrating the gnl function in your libft --> (just so that you can move the librairy w/ everything in the future)